vjabhi000985/vjabhi000985/README.md

 * **Building a Search Engine with Large Language Models (Future Project):**
     - I'm excited to explore the potential of Large Language Models (LLMs) in creating a powerful and efficient search engine solution.
 Stay tuned for updates on this project!

-* **Sentiment Analysis with Experiment Tracking and Model Management:**
-    - I'm actively working on a sentiment analysis project using MLflow for robust experiment tracking and Prefect 2.x Orion for orchestration.
-    - This project emphasizes clean code practices to ensure maintainability and scalability.

 ##  Previous Work:

 * **Sentiment Analysis Project:** Gained experience in sentiment analysis through a previous project.